-- To define an open security architecture for consumer and connected devices - the trusted execution environment (TEE) - enabling the development and deployment of security applications from multiple service providers including technical specifications compliance and security certification programs.
+- To define an open security architecture for consumer and connected devices based on a trusted execution environment (TEE) - enabling the development and deployment of security applications from multiple service providers including technical specifications compliance and security certification programs.

 The Device Committee is currently chaired by Christophe Colas from Trustonic.

 - To manage, prioritize, develop, maintain and evolve specifications for the TEE.

-- To advance and maintain the GlobalPlatform TEE Compliance Program, to facilitate portability and interoperability of trusted application (TA) deployments on different TEE implementations.
+- To advance and maintain the GlobalPlatform Device Compliance Program, to facilitate interoperability of device technologies on different handset implementations.

-- To define, develop and progress the GlobalPlatform TEE Security Certification Program, to facilitate the security evaluations of TEE implementations.
+- To define, develop and progress the GlobalPlatform TEE Security Evaluation Program, to facilitate the security evaluations of TEE implementations.

 - To maintain and evolve specifications for the GlobalPlatform Secure Element Remote Application Management Specification facilitating the connection of trusted service managers (TSMs) to SEs.

 - To maintain and evolve specifications for the GlobalPlatform Secure Element Access Control Specification enabling the control of communication between device applications and TAs to SEs and including the related compliance program.